(A) What is the state tax refund offset program?

 (2) ODJFS shall notify the county agency and the debtor of its decision concerning any debtor's request for review.
-If the review decision is that the county agency:
+When the review decision is that the county agency:

-(a) Correctly determined the claim is past-due and legally enforceable, ODJFS must notify the debtor that any further appeal must be made through the courts.
+(a) Correctly determined the claim is past-due and legally enforceable, ODJFS shall notify the debtor that any further appeal must be made through the courts.

 (b) Incorrectly determined the claim is past-due and legally enforceable, ODJFS also must notify the county agency about any corrective action which must be taken with respect to the claim.

-(3) If the debtor makes an acceptable repayment arrangement with the county agency, the claim is not referred for offset.
+(3) When the debtor makes an acceptable repayment arrangement with the county agency, the claim is not referred for offset.

 (J) What is an acceptable repayment arrangement?

-(1) If the claim(s) balance is five-hundred dollars or less, the balance must be paid in full within thirty days of the mailing date of the thirty day offset notice.
+(1) When the claim(s) balance is five-hundred dollars or less, the balance must be paid in full within thirty days of the mailing date of the thirty day offset notice.

 (3) Any payment the county agency receives in response to a debtor's receipt of a thirty day state tax refund offset program notice of intent to refer a claim for offset shall be credited to the claim(s) which is to be referred for offset.

-(4) The county agency shall enter the repayment agreement and any additional information into client registry information system-enhanced (CRIS-E) on the day it is received.
+(4) The county agency shall enter the repayment agreement and any additional information into the statewide automated eligibility system on the day it is received.